Paulus13/SE_systemd/README.md

 This set of scripts and configs is designed to install Softether (www.softether.org) and service settings for automatic startup.
 The scripts have been tested under Ubuntu 20.04, for other Linux you need to edit this scripts.
+Scripts can be executed from under any user with sudo rights.

 How to use:
 1. To start, update the existing packages